Resistance Band Leg Workout: 10 of the Best Leg Exercises with Bands

-But a strong house doesn’t only need walls and a roof – it also needs a rock-solid foundation.
+A strong house doesn’t only need walls and a roof – it also needs a rock-solid foundation.
 Your legs are your foundation – the stronger they are, the stronger your whole body is.

 Your legs contain some of the largest muscles in your body, and training these muscles changes your whole metabolic state.
 It increases the level of growth-inducing hormones, particularly testosterone.
-It also increases your resting metabolic rate, which means you will burn more fat even when you’re not moving.

 Training your legs is the best way to create a body-wide muscle building environment.

-You can do these leg exercises with bands of different resistance levels, starting with the red band, which is the easiest.
+You can do these banded leg exercises with bands of different resistance levels, starting with the red band, which is the easiest.
 When you get stronger, move up to black, then purple, green and finally the blue band – which is insanely strong.

 Resistance Band Leg Workout: